sabegg2/Home_Sales/README.md

 Three-bedroom, three-bathroom, two-floor, at least 2000 square foot homes built in 2011 have the lowest average sale price of these kind of homes while Three-bedroom, three-bathroom, two-floor, at least 2000 square foot built in 2012 have the highest average sale price of these kind of homes.

-4. What is the "view" rating for the average price of a home where the homes are greater than or equal to $350,000?
+4. What is the average price of a home per "view" rating having an average home price greater than or equal to $350,000?

 ```python
 SELECT